Credit: Belmont Park

 JRDN Restaurant

 On the ground floor of Pacific Beach’s Tower23 Hotel lies JRDN.
 This open-air restaurant features an expansive outdoor patio just steps from the sand.
 In addition, it has a cocktail bar that faces the crashing waves.
-Diners are spoiled with a prime view of the coastline, along with chili mango margaritas and a mouthwatering menu of sushi rolls, steaks and more.
-The restaurant also offers a stellar happy hour, Monday-Thursday from 2 to 6 p.m.
-Come enjoy $15 glasses of Veuve Clicquot, $2 oysters and $4 off wine, mixed drinks and draft beer.
+Diners are spoiled with a prime view of the coastline and the buzzy Pacific Beach boardwalk.
+Plus, chili mango margaritas and a mouthwatering menu of sushi rolls, steaks and more is at your disposal.
+The restaurant also offers a stellar happy hour, Monday-Friday from 3 to 5 p.m.
+Come enjoy $18 glasses of Veuve Clicquot, $13 specialty cocktails and $5 draft beers.

 Location: Pacific Beach